Interventional Cardiology Policies

 General Requirements

-- At the time of application, maintain current, valid ABIM certification in Cardiovascular Disease
+• At the time of application, be previously certified by ABIM in cardiovascular disease;

-- Satisfactorily complete the requisite formal training and procedural requirements as specified in the descriptions of the Clinical Training Pathway
+• Satisfactorily complete the requisite formal training and procedure requirements as specified in the descriptions of the Clinical Training Pathway;

 Fellowship training taken before completing the requirements for the MD or DO degree, training as a chief medical resident, practice experience, and attendance at postgraduate courses may not be credited toward the requirements for subspecialty certification.